llobato/docs/docs/other/install-gwms-frontend.md

 ### GlideinWMS Job submission

-Condor submit file `glidein-job.sub`.
+HTCondor submit file `glidein-job.sub`.
 This is a simple job printing the hostname of the host where the job is running:

 ``` file
 #file glidein-job.sub